-Section 2.3 Getting care using our plan's optional visitor/traveler benefit visitor/traveler program for the states outside of Michigan which will allow you to remain enrolled in our plan when you are outside of our service area for less than twelve months.
+Section 2.3 Getting care using our plan's optional visitor/traveler benefit

+If you do not permanently move, but you are continuously away from our plan's service area for more than six months, we usually must disenroll you from our plan.
+However, we offer a visitor/traveler program for the states outside of Michigan which will allow you to remain enrolled when you are outside of our service area for less than twelve months.
 Please present your visitor/traveler benefit card along with your HAP ID card when seeking services from a Medicare-participating provider while traveling outside of our service area.
 Under our visitor/traveler program you may receive all plan covered services at in-network cost sharing.
 Please contact the plan for assistance in locating a provider when using the visitor/traveler benefit.